Financial Well-Being Blog

 2. Refresh Your Budget

-Your budget is the foundation of financial progress, and it’s worth revisiting as the new year rolls in.
+Your budget is the foundation of financial progress, and it’s worth revisiting regularly to make sure it’s working for you.
 Have your expenses changed?
 Maybe there’s a new subscription or higher grocery costs, or perhaps your income has increased?
 Make sure your budget reflects where you are right now.

 As you review, look for areas to adjust.
 Think of it as a refresh rather than a restrictive overhaul.
 Are there places you can save a bit more?
 Or maybe you can increase your income, like starting a side gig or monetizing a hobby?
 Either way, your budget should work for you, not against you.